Arkansas Youth Drug-Use Reduction Program (AR-YDRP)

 A detailed guide providing in-depth information on the implementation and benefits of GUIDE.

-Annual report showcasing the effectiveness and outcomes of the GUIDE program.
+Annual report showcasing the effectiveness and outcomes of the GUIDE program for the 2023-2024 period.

 Information Slides: Download PowerPoint